Southern National Park, South Sudan جنوب السودان - Things to Do in Southern National Park

 Getting There

-Reaching Southern National Park requires careful planning and typically involves flying into Juba International Airport, South Sudan's main international gateway, followed by domestic flights or overland travel to the park region.
-Most visitors arrange transportation through specialized tour operators who can navigate the challenging road conditions and security requirements.
-The journey from Juba can take 6-12 hours by road depending on conditions and exact park location, with some areas requiring 4WD vehicles and experienced local drivers familiar with the terrain.
+Reaching Southern National Park requires flying into Juba International Airport, South Sudan's main gateway, followed by charter flights or overland travel to the park area.
+Most visitors arrange transportation through specialized tour operators who handle logistics including permits, security clearances, and ground transportation.
+The journey from Juba typically takes 4-6 hours by road during dry season, though access may be limited during wet season due to poor road conditions.

 Getting Around